IanFinlayson/exploring-cs/chapter11.md

 To do this, we will need to look for both the key pressed and key released events.
 When an arrow key is pressed, we can set the circle in motion.
 When the arrow key is released we stop its motion.
-To this end, we\'ll create two new variables for the circle.
+To this end, we'll create two new variables for the circle.
 One keeps track of its speed in the x direction and the other is the speed in the y direction.
-These start off at 0 to mean the circle isn\'t moving to start off.
+These start off at 0 to mean the circle isn't moving to start off.

 ``` {.python}
 xspeed = 0
 yspeed = 0
 ```

-We\'ll also make a variable for how fast the circle goes when it is
+We'll also make a variable for how fast the circle goes when it is
 moving:

 ``` {.python}